-Proposals will need to demonstrate that:
+All sites will need to demonstrate that:

-- the intended occupants meet the definition of gypsies and travellers(30) or the description of travelling showpeople(31); - the site has easy and convenient access to nearby services and facilities; - the scale and design of the site is appropriate to its surrounding location and makes efficient use of land; - there is adequate space for parking, turning, servicing and waste collection/recycling on site; - appropriate landscaping and boundary treatments will be provided to give privacy and to enhance the local environment; - there is safe vehicular access to the public highway;

-- the site will be properly serviced by utilities such as water and sewerage; - the site is not located in an area at high risk of flooding and is not significantly contaminated.
+- i. the scale and design of the site is appropriate to its surrounding location and makes efficient use of land; - ii. there is adequate space for parking, turning, servicing and waste collection/recycling on site; - iii. appropriate landscaping and boundary treatments will be provided to give privacy and to enhance the local environment; - iv. there is safe vehicular access to the public highway; - v. the site will be properly serviced by utilities such as water and sewerage; and - vi. the site is not located in an area at high risk of flooding and is not significantly contaminated.